openframeworks/ofBook/chapters/animation/chapter.md

 }
 ```

-*As a side note, the function `ofMap`, which maps between an input range, uses pct internally.
-It takes a value, converts it into a percentage based on the input range, and then uses that pct to find the point between the output range.*  **[note: see omer's chapter]**
+As a side note, the function `ofMap`, which maps between an input range, uses pct internally.
+It takes a value, converts it into a percentage based on the input range, and then uses that pct to find the point between the output range.
+You have seen `ofMap` in the "Graphics" chapter already.
+More details can be found in the "Math: From 1D to 4D" chapter.

 ### Curves